dragonchain/dragonchain-sdk-javascript/README.md

 #### Method changes

-`queryTransactions` method signature has changed from (luceneQuery, sort, offset, limit) to (transactionType, redisearchQuery, verbatim, offset, limit, sortBy, sortAscending, idsOnly). [verbatim](https://oss.redislabs.com/redisearch/Commands.html#ftsearch) means that the query will not use stems and `idsOnly` improves performance by returning only the transaction ids that match the query, rather than the full object.
+- `queryTransactions` method signature has changed from (luceneQuery, sort, offset, limit) to (transactionType, redisearchQuery, verbatim, offset, limit, sortBy, sortAscending,     idsOnly). [verbatim](https://oss.redislabs.com/redisearch/Commands.html#ftsearch) means that the query will not use stems and `idsOnly` improves performance by returning only     the transaction ids that match the query, rather than the full object.
   Though the input parameters have changed, the return schema of query methods has not changed.

-`queryBlocks` method signature has changed from (luceneQuery, sort, offset, limit) to (redisearchQuery, offset, limit, sortBy, sortAscending, idsOnly).
+- `queryBlocks` method signature has changed from (luceneQuery, sort, offset, limit) to (redisearchQuery, offset, limit, sortBy, sortAscending, idsOnly).
 It has the same behavior as queryTransactions.

+- `customIndexFields` has replaced `customIndex` in `createTransactionType`.

-`customIndexFields` has been added to `createSmartContract`.
+- `customIndexFields` has been added to `createSmartContract`.
   This allows you to create custom indexes on the transaction type created by a smart contract in one step, which is required for custom indexes.
-The type is the same as the `custom indexes` object.
+  The type is the same as the `customIndexFields` from the `createTransactionType` object.

-`customIndexFields` has replaced `customIndex` in `createTransactionType`.

-`querySmartContracts` has been removed.
-`listSmartContracts` has been provided as an alternative and returns a list of all smart contracts on the chain.
+- `querySmartContracts` has been removed. `listSmartContracts` has been provided as an alternative and returns a list of all smart contracts on the chain.

-`updateTransactionType` has been removed.
+- `updateTransactionType` has been removed.

 ## Contributing